(888) 815-0802Sign In

 • Close Ability – Route calls from certain high-value marketing campaigns to the most experienced closers

-The most important factor in inbound sales is making sure someone is available to take calls.
-For that reason, time-based routing is based on the time of the incoming call.
-This helps companies spanning various locations ensure that there’s always a sales rep able to speak to an interested prospect.
+Time-Based Routing The most important factor in inbound sales is ensuring someone can take calls.
+Therefore, time-based routing is based on the time of the incoming call.
+This helps companies spanning various locations ensure that a sales rep can always speak to an interested prospect.
 For example, companies with offices nationwide might route callers to an office on the east coast during hours that west coast offices aren’t open.
-During hours that neither office is open, calls could be routed to a 24-hour call center.
+Calls could be routed to a 24-hour call center during hours when neither office is open.
+Interactive Voice Response (IVR) IVR systems – commonly known as telephone “menu options” – often annoy sales prospects, but do reduce costs.
+The main benefit of IVR systems to sales teams is ensuring that they don’t handle many billing or customer support calls, and can do what they were trained to do: sell.

 Step 4: Provide Inbound Sales Reps with Prospect Data

 By pairing call tracking, CRM and computer telephony integration (CTI), inbound sales reps can be presented with a “screen pop” of contextually relevant information that can help them have more successful conversations.
+For example:

 • Geolocation